Taeradan/hahp/README.md

 /!\ Work In Progress !

+You should NOT use it in production.

 ## Introduction

-This haskell lib is an implementation of AHP Algorithm - (Analytic Hierarchy Process, Wikipedia)[https://en.wikipedia.org/wiki/Analytic_hierarchy_process] - defined by Thomas L. Saaty.
+This haskell lib is an implementation of AHP Algorithm - [Analytic Hierarchy Process, Wikipedia](https://en.wikipedia.org/wiki/Analytic_hierarchy_process) - defined by Thomas L. Saaty.

-Tis algortihm is used to help decision making and can be used to make automatic decision.
+This algortihm is used to help decision making and can be used to make automatic decision.
 AHP select the best alternative (choice) according to a global objective.

 ## First launch - Demo